narain-karthik/replit-Contract/replit.md

 A comprehensive Contract Document Management System built with Flask, HTML, CSS, JavaScript, and SQLite database.
 The system provides secure document upload, download, management, and tracking capabilities with user authentication and detailed reporting.

 ## Project Status
-**Current State**: Fully functional Document Management System with all core features implemented and updated **Last Updated**: October 9, 2025
+**Current State**: Fully functional Document Management System with all core features implemented and configured for Replit environment
+**Last Updated**: October 11, 2025

 ## Features